SKILLMANS of AMERICA

 Skillman Park , Skillman, Somerset Co., NJ.
 Officially opened April, 2015.
 Originally New Jersey State Village for Epileptics at Skillman.
 Sylvan Lake, with Skillman Dam is within the park.
 Here is a brief video history of the Village.
 There are also several videos, mostly very amateurish, none that I would recommend.

 Skillman Furniture: Princeton, NJ.
 Very old business, started in either 1743 or 1863 by an unidentified Skillman.
-It remained in the family until the late 1950s when Roy Skillman died.
+It remained in the family until 1959 when Leroy (Roy) Skillman (RN 6412) died.
 His stepson, Paul Oliver, and his brother, James, began operating the store in 1960.

 Eight inmates die in Toms River, N.J. jail fire.
 Toms River is a Skillman town in the sense that my future wife and I both grew up and attended school from 1st to 12th grade there.
 I passed the jail on the way to school when we lived on Madison Ave.
 House later demolished for County buildings.

-sitting in the family car parked in Asbury Park on Dec.
+sitting alone in the family car parked in Asbury Park on Dec.

 7, 1941 when I